 Whipple Cholla (Cylindropuntia whipplei)

-General: Whipple Cholla (Cylindropuntia whipplei) is an upright cactus with one to several main stems and numerous short stem segments that tend to come out at right angles.
+General: Whipple Cholla (Cylindropuntia whipplei) is a confusing species with different growth forms.
+In the typical form, the cactus is upright with one to several main stems and numerous short stem segments that tend to branch at upward angles.
 The height usually is to about 4 feet, but it can grow to 7-feet tall.
 The tubercles are long and narrow.
-The spines are relatively short (about 3/4-inch long), eight per tubercle.
-Green stem color clearly evident.
+The spines are relatively short (about 3/4-inch long) and in two sets per tubercle: usually 4 longer, upright central spines arranged as an X, and 4 shorter spreading spines.
+Green stem color clearly evident because of relatively few spines.
 Flowers usually yellow, to about 1-1/2-inches in diameter.
-Fruit yellow, spineless, persistent.
+Fruit yellow to red, generally spineless, persistent on the plant.

 Whipple Cholla is a locally common component of higher-elevation vegetation communities on well-drained sandy and gravelly soils on flats and upper bajadas in the Upper Sonoran (Mojave Desert Scrub and Pinyon-Juniper Woodland) life zone.

-Around Las Vegas, Whipple Cholla is uncommon, but it can be seen along Pine Nut Road and Mormon Well Road in the Desert National Wildlife Range and places eastward at higher elevations.
-Roads at higher elevations on the Desert National Wildlife Range require, at the least, a high clearance vehicle.
+Around Las Vegas, Whipple Cholla is uncommon, but it can be seen along Pine Nut Road and Mormon Well Road in the Desert National Wildlife Range and places eastward (Zion NP, Grand Canyon NP) at higher elevations.

 Whipple Cholla (Cylindropuntia whipplei)